 Creating AI that is both powerful and explainable is a big challenge, encompassing a wide variety of sometimes incompatible theoretical perspectives.
 But researchers are optimistic about the progress that can be made.
 “Imperial has expertise in AI both in engineering and computing.
 This gives us the possibility of finding real synergies”, says Professor Lomuscio.
 His optimism is shared by Professor Toni, who says: “Our researchers are pursuing some very varied and interesting interpretations of explainability.
 This means we’re perfectly equipped to direct this important aspect of AI research, and shape the development of systems that, besides performing well, are understandable to experts and non-experts alike.”

 This feature is based partly on work presented at the workshop ExplAIn at Imperial College London, 25 April 2018, organised by Professor Francesca Toni.
 Further information and references are available from the workshop page.

-Dr David Silverman is a communications assistant in Imperial's Enterprise Division.
+Dr David Silverman is a communications officer in Imperial's Enterprise Division.
 He was previously a philosopher of cognitive science.

 This feature was updated in August 2019 to include details of two new Centres for Doctoral Training and Dr Ali Shafti's work on explainable robotics.